Skip to content

 Athens

-The Temple of Olympian Zeus, also called Olympieion, is located only 500 meters from the Acropolis of Athens.
+The Temple of Olympian Zeus, also called Olympieion, is only 500 meters from the Acropolis of Athens.
 It was one of the largest and most important temples of ancient Greece.
-From the excavations and remains, you can guess what the temple was like in ancient times.
+The excavations and remains reveal what the temple was like in ancient times.

 The construction of the Olympieion of Greece began as early as 550 BC but was not completed until the reign of Emperor Hadrian in the 2nd century A.D.

-The building material used for the temple was Pentelic marble – a historically precious type of marble, of which many other ancient buildings in Athens are made.
+The temple was built using Pentelic marble, a historically precious type of marble used in many other ancient buildings in Athens.

-The imposing temple complex made of Pentelic marble was 110 meters long and 43 meters wide.
-It is believed that the temple was largely destroyed by an earthquake in the Middle Ages.
+The imposing temple complex, made of Pentelic marble, was 110 meters long and 43 meters wide.
+An earthquake in the Middle Ages is believed to have largely destroyed it.

 6-Byzantine Museum